 Salt and freshly ground black pepper

-In a large skillet, add the oil and heat over medium-high heat.
+In a large skillet, sauté the pancetta in the oil until crisp.

-Add the onion to the skillet and sauté for 5 minutes.
+Add the onion and sauté another 5 minutes.

-Add the tomatoes to the skillet and season with salt and pepper.
+Add the beans and season with salt and pepper.